Advice levels

 All taxis should have a meter.
 The law requires drivers to use their meters.
 However, many taxi drivers will claim that the meter is broken and try to negotiate a fare.

-Not all taxis have seatbelts, especially in the back seats.
-Ride-sharing services are common in Egypt.
+Taxis rarely have seatbelts, especially in the back seats.

 Sexual harassment of women by taxi drivers is common.

-If you use a taxi, travel with people you know.
+If you use a taxi, travel with people you know or advise others of your planned travel and destination.

 The Cairo Metro subway system is generally reliable.

-Maintenance and safety standards of other public road and rail transport are poor.
+Maintenance and safety standards of other public road and rail transport are very poor.

 More information: